-The Company has prepared a Sustainability Report for the 2022 financial year, which is contained within the Company's 2022 Annual Report.
-The Company's Sustainability Report provides more detail on the material risks and opportunities for the Company and its corporate group that have economic, environmental and social impacts and therefore influence the assessments and decisions of the Company's stakeholders.
+The Company has prepared a Sustainability Report for the 2023 financial year, which is contained within the Company's 2023 Annual Report.
+The Company's Sustainability Report provides more detail on the material risks and opportunities for the Company and the IPH Group that have economic, environmental and social impacts and therefore influence the assessments and decisions of the Company's stakeholders.